 Opus to Design-Build Second Project with Iowa National Guard

-Supporting airmen and administrative staff, the one-story building will replace an existing outdated facility.
-It is being designed to support the consolidation of many activities into one space, with ample parking for up to 324 vehicles.
-In addition to providing new program and training spaces, the building will feature an upgraded medical clinic designed for efficiency and flow, making it possible to care for many soldiers at once.
+Supporting airmen and administrative staff, the one-story building replaces an existing outdated facility.
+It was designed to support the consolidation of many activities into one space, with ample parking for up to 324 vehicles.
+In addition to providing new program and training spaces, the building features an upgraded medical clinic designed for efficiency and flow, making it possible to care for many soldiers at once.

 On weekends, up to 500 soldiers are served meals in the dining hall within two-hour periods.
 Efficiency is paramount, so Opus carefully designed the new dining facility to ensure serving lines flow smoothly, while providing seating for 180 people.

-The building will be designed to meet anti-terrorism and force protection requirements for buildings, such as blast-resistant windows and considerations for standoff distances.
+The building was designed to meet anti-terrorism and force protection requirements for buildings, such as blast-resistant windows and considerations for standoff distances.